timothee-oc/13_mettez_a_l_echelle_une_application_django_en_utilisant_une_architecture_modulaire/doc/index.rst

 1. Push code to `master`
 2. Wait for Docker Hub image build
-3. Trigger manual deploy on Render ("Manual Deploy")
+3. Wait for deploy on Render

 Application Management
 ======================